-As regulated health professionals, registrants of the College of Medical Radiation and Imaging Technologists of Ontario (CMRITO) are accountable to their patients and the public to provide safe, effective, and ethical medical radiation and imaging technology services.
-Registrants of the CMRITO do this every day by ensuring that their practice meets the requirements of applicable legislation and the CMRITO Standards of Practice.
+As regulated health professionals, members of the College of Medical Radiation Technologists of Ontario (CMRTO) are accountable to their patients and the public to provide safe, effective and ethical medical radiation and imaging technology services.
+Members of the CMRTO do this every day by ensuring that their practice meets the legislative requirements and standards of the profession.

-In this publication, "registrants" refers to all registrants of the CMRITO, which includes registrants in all of the five specialties (radiography, radiation therapy, nuclear medicine, magnetic resonance, and diagnostic medical sonography), and "profession" refers to the profession of medical radiation and imaging technology.
+In this publication, "members" refers to all members of the CMRTO; that is, members in all of the five specialties: radiography, radiation therapy, nuclear medicine, magnetic resonance and diagnostic medical sonography.
+In this publication, "profession" refers to the profession of medical radiation and imaging technology.

-CMRITO registrants are qualified medical radiation and imaging professionals who use ionizing radiation, electromagnetism, and soundwaves to produce diagnostic images of a patient's body or who administer radiation to treat patients for certain medical conditions, on the order of a physician or other authorized health professional.
+Members of the CMRTO are qualified medical radiation and imaging professionals who use ionizing radiation, electromagnetism, and soundwaves to produce diagnostic images of a patient's body or who administer radiation to treat patients for certain medical conditions, on the order of a physician or other authorized health professional.

-Registrants must perform all procedures in accordance with the CMRITO Standards of Practice.
-The Standards of Practice describe what each registrant is accountable and responsible for in their practice.
-The Standards of Practice reflect the knowledge, skills, and judgement that registrants need to perform the services and procedures that fall within the scope of practice of the profession.
+Members of the CMRTO must perform medical radiation and imaging procedures in accordance with the Standards of Practice of the profession.
+The Standards of Practice describe what each member is accountable and responsible for in practice.
+The Standards of Practice reflect the knowledge, skills and judgement that members need in order to perform the services and procedures that fall within the scope of practice of the profession.

-The purpose of this publication is to outline the information that registrants must understand to perform medical radiation and imaging technology procedures in accordance with the Standards of Practice, including:
+The purpose of this publication is to outline the information that members must understand regarding the performance of medical radiation and imaging technology procedures in accordance with the Standards of Practice, including:

-- 1. performing procedures within the scope of practice of the profession, - 2. having the knowledge, skills, and judgement to perform a procedure, and - 3. ensuring that the appropriate order authorizing the performance of a procedure, treatment, or intervention is in place before performing that procedure, treatment, or intervention.
+1. performing procedures within the scope of practice of the profession,

+- 2. having the knowledge, skills and judgement to perform a procedure, and - 3. ensuring that the appropriate order authorizing the performance of a procedure, treatment or intervention is in place prior to performing that procedure, treatment or intervention.

 These requirements are discussed in detail in Part I below.
-Part I also includes a summary of the conditions that must be met before performing a procedure, treatment, or intervention.
+Part I also includes a summary of the conditions that must be met prior to performing a procedure, treatment or intervention.

-Part II of this publication touches on related topics including delegation, fetal ultrasound for non-medical purposes, and issues affecting students and applicants prior to their registration with CMRITO.
+Part II of this publication touches on related topics such as delegation, fetal ultrasound for non-medical purposes and issues affecting students and applicants prior to their registration with CMRTO.

-PART I
+Part I